 What Does a CPA Do in a Public Accounting Firm?

 There are a variety of different jobs that a CPA performs at a CPA firm in the public accounting industry.
 Here are a few.

 Auditing and Review

 One of the main jobs a certified public accountant performs in public accounting is auditing client financial statements and issuing an opinion of the statements.
-The auditor is recognized as an unbiased third party who reviews and evaluates the financial statements prepared by a company’s management.
-Based on the audit, the CPA gives an opinion of the financial statements disclosing whether there were any material misstatements found.
+Basically, the auditor is recognized as an unbiased third party who reviews and evaluates the financial statements prepared by management.
+Based on the audit, the CPA gives an opinion of the financial statements disclosing whether any material misstatements were found.